Place4you/PortfolioFrontendTest/docs/README.md

 # Description

 This project was started in December 1, 2022.
 It's a web application to present myself professionally, show my work, skills, experiences and how to contact me.
-Everyone is able to see my public information there, and you can view the live version at: -Not implemented yet-
+Everyone is able to see my public information there, and you can view the live version at: https://angular-portfolio-39f38.web.app

 - The **frontend** is made with [Angular 15](https://angular.io/guide/update-to-version-15#new-features-in-angular-v15) and [Ruby Sass](https://sass-lang.com/ruby-sass) (deprecated, change for Sass).
 - The **backend** is made with [Spring boot](https://spring.io/) and [MySQL](https://www.mysql.com/).

+## Features
+- Request caching
+- JWT for authentication
+- BCrypt for password hashing
-- Security features include [JWT](https://jwt.io/) and [BCrypt](https://en.wikipedia.org/wiki/Bcrypt).
+- Error handling and input validation

 ## Preview